Maxbrand/blog/content/post/Floating.md

 What this meant was that front-lighting would be more or less impossible.
 Any source that was coming from in front would have to be coming from up high or down low and pointed away from the backdrop.

-What I went with was using two (Area 48 colour)[https://www.bbslighting.com/products/area-48-color] with grids as back/rim lights and coming from above I used a (pipeline reflect)[https://www.bbslighting.com/collections/pipeline-reflect-system/pipeline-reflect-system].
+What I went with was using two [Area 48 colour](https://www.bbslighting.com/products/area-48-color) with grids as back/rim lights and coming from above I used a (pipeline reflect)(https://www.bbslighting.com/collections/pipeline-reflect-system/pipeline-reflect-system).

 {{< figure src="/img/image/3.jpg" title="Silhouette.
 Only the coloured LEDs on the backdrop turned on" >}}
 {{< figure src="/img/image/4.jpg" >}}

 {{< figure src="/img/image/5.jpg" >}}

 Here you can see the whole setup, if you look closely you can see that some of the colour is fading towards the edges of the backdrop.
-I evened all of the backdrop out in post using (DaVinci Resolve)[https://www.blackmagicdesign.com/products/davinciresolve].
+I evened all of the backdrop out in post using [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve).

 {{< figure src="/img/image/6.jpg"